vmleon/oracle-ai-vector-search-benchmark/src/api_service/README.md

 The API Service is designed to be stateless and scalable:

-1. **Document Upload**: Processes documents and stores chunks without embeddings
+1. **Document Upload**: Stores documents and enqueues them for processing by Chunker Service
-2. **Queue Integration**: Enqueues chunks for async embedding generation
+2. **Queue Integration**: Enqueues documents for chunking and chunks for embedding generation
-3. **Search**: Searches through embedded chunks (requires vector_maker_service to have processed them)
+3. **Search**: Searches through embedded chunks (requires chunker_service and vector_maker_service to have processed them)
-4. **Database**: Stores document metadata and chunks
+4. **Database**: Stores document metadata

 ## Notes

+- Documents are queued for processing by the Chunker Service, which handles chunking
-- Documents are chunked immediately but embeddings are generated asynchronously
+- Embeddings are generated asynchronously by the Vector Maker Service
-- Search will only return results for documents that have been processed by the vector_maker_service
+- Search will only return results for documents that have been processed by both the chunker_service and vector_maker_service
-- The service is designed to work in conjunction with the vector_maker_service
+- The service is designed to work in conjunction with the chunker_service and vector_maker_service